🔥Best Indian restaurants in London🔥

 Indian Accent

-Despite decidedly unassuming appearances – it really just looks like another faintly dull spot for bored Mayfair types – this is an extraordinary place, turning out gorgeous, intensely flavoured plates of food.
-The first signs of genius come early on, with the tiny bites of naan stuffed with blue cheese, which are remarkably memorable and impossible to over recommend.
-The place is full of food that manages to be both earthy and elegant at the same time, at times dazzlingly inventive, other moments reliably comfortable.
+Despite decidedly unassuming appearances – it really just looks like another faintly dull spot for bored Mayfair types – Indian Accent is an extraordinary place, turning out gorgeous, intensely flavoured plates of food.
+The first signs of genius come early on, with the tiny bites of naan stuffed with blue cheese, which are remarkably memorable and impossible to over-recommend.
+The place is full of food that manages to be both earthy and elegant, at times dazzlingly inventive, other moments reliably comfortable.
 Portions are small, service is friendly if fussy, but by God the food is delicious.
-Even their puddings are exceptional and their brunch is likely the most interesting in London.
+Even puddings are exceptional and brunch is likely the most interesting in London.
 Neither of these things is usual for an Indian restaurant – but then Indian Accent isn’t usual; it goes beyond than that.
 A delight.

 Brigadiers

-Grill-lovers should try the sikandari kid goat shoulder and the BBQ chicken wings, while those looking for something lighter will enjoy the delicately spiced Indo Chinese chicken lettuce cups.
-There are plenty of well-crafted vegetarian options, too, such as the gently charred wood fired mushroom methi malai naan and the smoked aubergine missi rotis.
+Grill-lovers should try the sikandari kid goat shoulder and the BBQ chicken wings, while those looking for something lighter will enjoy the delicately spiced Indo-Chinese chicken lettuce cups.
+There are some well-crafted vegetarian options too, such as the gently charred wood fired mushroom methi malai naan and the smoked aubergine missi rotis.
 If a restaurant can attract crowds to Bank on a weekend, it must be doing something right.

 Masala Zone